 How the Ingilby family got their coat of arms

-The King was almost gored by a wild boar; however, Ingilby rode to the rescue and killed the boar.
+A wild boar almost gored the King; however, Ingilby rode to the rescue and killed the boar.
 His reward was a knighthood and a family crest featuring a boar’s head.

-When you walk around the village and Castle today, you’ll see many references to pigs and boars.
+Walking around Ripley village and castle today, you’ll see many references to pigs and boars.
 Look out for the massive statue of a boar outside the church!

 Ripley Castle in Tudor and Stuart Britain

 When Protestant Queen Elizabeth I succeeded to the English throne after the death of her Catholic sister Mary, life got tough for the Catholic Ingilby family.
-Sir William remained loyal to the crown during the Catholic Rising of 1569; however, his son Francis, who was a priest, was hanged, drawn and quartered for high treason!
+Sir William remained loyal to the crown during the Catholic Rising of 1569; however, his son Francis, a priest, was hanged, drawn, and quartered for high treason!

 In the early 17th Century, Sir William Ingilby (1546-1618) hosted Scotland’s James VI on his journey to London, to his coronation as King James I of England.

-Sir John Ingilby rebuilt the Castle in the 1780s, then his son, also called Sir John, completely rebuilt Ripley village.
+Sir John Ingilby rebuilt the Castle in the 1780s, and then his son, also called Sir John, completely rebuilt Ripley’s village.
 More eccentric Ingilbys followed, leaving behind them a trail of mistresses, illegitimate children, and disinherited heirs.

 More Things to See in Ripley